rakshit1504/insurance-final-bot/README.md

 ```

-## 📬 Contact & Feedback
+## 📤 Testing
+You can test using:

+WhatsApp Sandbox or real business account

+Tools like ngrok for exposing localhost during dev

+## 🧑‍💻 Author

+Built by **Rakshit Bansal** — learning and exploring how APIs and messaging platforms connect, sending files as attachments in marketing templates.
 This project was created as part of a practical WhatsApp Cloud API learning series.
-Feel free to open an issue or discussion for improvements or suggestions.
+Feel free to fork or suggest improvements!